Christian M. 10 min read

 Firewalls

 A firewall is like your business’s network checkpoint, checking incoming and outgoing traffic for malicious traffic like viruses, DDOS or hackers.
-It establishes a barrier between your internal network and external sources (such as the Internet).
+It establishes a barrier between your internal network and external sources (such as the internet).

 While infrastructure providers like Cloudflare, business broadband routers, and modems come with their own firewalls, some businesses may add custom ones for additional security.